-Creating a calm business as a highly sensitive business owner: lessons from my burnout recovery
+Creating a calm business as a highly sensitive entrepreneur: lessons from my burnout recovery

 Burnout completely reshaped how I do business – and honestly, how I live my life.

-In this recent chat on the Sensitive Podcast with Kim Kimball, I shared openly about how burnout shifted my perspective and inspired me to create a calmer, gentler business that truly fits me as a highly sensitive business owner.
+In this recent chat on the Sensitive Podcast with Kim Kimball, I shared openly about how burnout shifted my perspective and inspired me to create a calmer, gentler business that truly fits me as a highly sensitive entrepreneur.

 What I know to be true: your business can feel calm, aligned, and deeply fulfilling – you just might need to do it a little differently from everyone else.